eballesteros/mnist-server/README.md

 docker-compose -f train-compose.yml up
 ```

 This instruction will start a tensorflow docker container and run train.py, training the model and saving it into `./model_files/1`.
+With this simple architecture we can get over 96% accuracy on the validation set.

 *Note:* The first time you run it, it may take some time to pull the docker image.
 After that it should be reasonably fast.